melissacollier/melissacollier.github.io/_pages/forfun.md

 I'm not just a scientist, I'm also very much a person with a love for fashion, trying new foods, seeing new places, being outside, and reading garbage romance/fantasy novels.
 So here are 8 fun facts about me (not science related!).

-I'm a native Floridian, and I love and DEEPLY miss the natural beauty of my home state.
+As a native Floridian, I love and DEEPLY miss the natural beauty of my home state.
 It's also why I prefer being hot over cold, and why I hate the snow.

 <p align="middle">
   <img src="/images/florida3.JPG" width="200" height="200" />